 When to Take the SAT in India

-Each year, there are four opportunities for you to take the SAT in India:
+Each year, there are five opportunities for you to take the SAT in India:

 The International Registration page shows specific SAT test dates, registration deadlines, and other useful information to help you sign up for the test.

 In addition to simplifying the university application process in India, the SAT supports you on the road to college in the following ways: